SEO tips for Magento Commerce – Interview with Candere.com

 SEO Content: If you have the right interlinking, page format, URL structure & product sorting, you would still NOT get a single organic visitor without the right meta content on the page.
 Adding content is time-consuming because if you add too much content and “Stuff” keywords, you might get initial visibility but as your bounce rates increase, your page ranking will decrease.
 Hence it is important to create unique listing pages with unique content.
 When Akshay originally mentioned about increasing their market share 3X, it has to also do with the time invested in creating unique pages to attract 3X more traffic across thousands of new search queries that address the exact segment served by Candere.
 While some merchants may not consider the products as content on the page, Akshay feels that there needs to be minimum content or 16 products on a page, before they invest time to optimize it for SEO.
 If you are not familiar with “thin content” here is a beginners guide to thin content

-HTTP status codes: 301, 302, 202 etc., These signals are used by Search engines to ensure the crawler is efficient.
+HTTP status codes: 301, 302, 202, etc., These signals are used by Search engines to ensure the crawler is efficient.
 It would be impossible for any search engine to crawl the internet without checks & balances in place.
-HTTP status codes is a very important part of making sure the crawlers are efficient in the requirement to gather data from the internet.
+HTTP status codes are a very important part of making sure the crawlers are efficient in the requirement to gather data from the internet.
 The team at Candere fanatically ensures HTTP status codes are in place.
 They have internally built tools to manage 301 redirects because for an SEO team, URL changes are constant and they required an efficient way to manage them.

 Google analytics: The team at Candere looks at GA as a source of data for Google, before considering it as a reporting tool.
 This belief pushed the team to invest time in the early part of 2017, making changes to ensure the data was captured correctly in their GA.
 This also led to the 3X increase in market share and a correlated increase in traffic.
 If you have incorrectly configured your GA, tracking partial or inaccurate metrics, Google would get that as input data in and consider those data points in their SEO scores for your domain & individual pages.